Skip to main content

 Gradle

-Do you prefer using Gradle?
-Let's try installing the library with Gradle.
-The steps are quite similar to Maven, but there are some differences.
+If you prefer using Gradle, the steps are similar to Maven, but there are some differences.

 build.gradle